matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   - The proposal must live in the ``proposals/`` directory with a filename that follows the format ``1234-my-new-proposal.md`` where ``1234`` is the MSC ID.
-  - Your PR description must include a link to the rendered markdown document and a summary of the proposal.
+  - Your PR description must include a link to the rendered Markdown document and a summary of the proposal.
   - It is often very helpful to link any related MSCs or `matrix-doc issues
     <https://github.com/matrix-org/matrix-doc/issues>`_ to give context